Yoga, Meditation, Ritual

 Yoga is the cessation of the fluctuations of the mind. - Pantajali

-Currently, you can access yoga and meditation two ways: integrated into your therapy sessions with Laura Joplin, or as standalone yoga and meditation sessions with Megan Nare.
+Currently, you can access yoga and meditation At Align Wellness three ways: integrated into your therapy sessions with Laura Joplin, integrated into coaching sessions with Brawner, or as standalone yoga and meditation sessions with Megan Nare.

 Ritual